sinnwerkstatt/sinnwerkstatt-web/Javascript/Javascript.md

 * [staterouter.js](https://github.com/aknuds1/staterouter.js) - simple JavaScript HTML5 routing library built on top of History.js.

 ## Loading
-* [RequireJS](http://www.requirejs.org/) - file and module loader.
+* [RequireJS](http://www.requirejs.org/) - file and e loader.
 It is optimized for in-browser use, but it can be used in other JavaScript environments, like Rhino and Node.
     * [Five Helpful Tips When Using RequireJS](http://tech.pro/blog/1561/five-helpful-tips-when-using-requirejs)
 * [veinjs](https://github.com/israelidanny/veinjs) - Injects CSS into the document